 First Intercontinental Ballistic Missile

 The Soviet Union launches the first Intercontinental Ballistic Missile (ICBM).
-Known as the R-7 Semyorka, it travels a total distance of 6000 km (3728 miles).
-A modified version of this missile would be used later to launch the world's first artificial satellite.
+Known as the R-7 Semyorka, it is 112 feet (34 meters) long and weight 280 metric tons.
+It travels a total distance of 3,728 miles (6,000 km) on its first flight.
+A modified version of this missile would be used later to launch the world's first artificial satellite, Sputnik 1.

 October 4, 1957

 First Artificial Satellite